 How to make healthy salted cowboy cookies from scratch

-First, preheat oven to 350°F and line a baking sheet with parchment paper.
+First, preheat the oven to 350°F and line a baking sheet with parchment paper.

 Next, using a stand mixer or handheld electric mixer, beat the softened butter and coconut sugar on medium-high.
-Should take about 30 seconds to 1 minute.
-Scape the sides with a spatula and add in the eggs and vanilla extract.
-Beat again on medium-low until just combined, for about 15 – 20 seconds.
+It should take about 30 seconds to 1 minute.
+Then, scrape the sides with a spatula and add in the eggs and vanilla extract; beat again on medium-low until just combined, for about 15 – 20 seconds.

 After that, add in the almond flour, baking soda, and salt.
 Mix on medium-low until just combined.
 Then, using a spatula, hand fold in the rolled oats and chocolate chips.